carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 > BASH commands from our Jupyter Notebook.
 >
 > Because we will be using a mix of Python code and BASH commands, it's important
 > to keep in mind which is which.
 > When we use JupyterLab to run BASH commands, we need to start each line with an
-> exclamation point (! often pronounced "bang" by nerds).
+> exclamation point (!).
 For example: if a Twarc command is
-> `twarc2 search`, then the line to run the twarc command in JupyterLab
+> `twarc2 timeline`, then the line to run the Twarc command in JupyterLab
 > is:
 >
 > ~~~
-> !twarc2 search
+> !twarc2 timeline
 > ~~~
 > {: .language-bash}
 >
 {: .callout}

 The twitter account that we will collect tweets from is Bergis Jules, an archivist and scholar working in digital humanities.
 He is the Community Lead for [Documenting the Now (DocNow)](https://www.docnow.io/), the project behind Twarc's development.
 To retrieve Jules' recent tweets, please run the following command in a Python Notebook:

 ~~~